Search StreamScheme

 That being said, sharing a Twitch channel with a like-minded individual can help growth overall and keep things fresh and exciting for your viewers.
 A good example of a shared Twitch channel that works is BotezLive.

-How Do You Divided a Shared Account?
+How Do You Divide a Shared Account?

 Group projects are very rarely done with equal effort from everyone involved.
-Someone will often carry the majority of the work-load, while others input smaller parts.
+Someone will often carry the majority of the workload, while others input smaller parts.
 While a stream channel may seem a little different, it is likely that one personality will become more popular than the other.
 One may bring in the lion’s share of the support via subscriptions, tips, and potential sponsorships.

-Don’t go into a shared-project without a well-defined plan on how to share any potential revenue:
+Don’t go into a shared project without a well-defined plan on how to share any potential revenue:

-• Will subscription revenue be split evenly or will you keep track of when certain people subscribed?
+- Will subscription revenue be split evenly, or will you keep track of when certain people subscribed?

-• Who will pay for new emote or other graphic designs?
+- Who will pay for new emote or other graphic designs?

-• If, in the future, you decide to have different channels, who gets to maintain the use of current graphics?
+- If, in the future, you decide to have different channels, who gets to maintain the use of current graphics?

 There are several questions that you and your partner would need to discuss.
-Don’t wait until you have already shared a channel for a few months to sort our details.
+Don’t wait until you have already shared a channel for a few months to sort out our details.

 What if One of You Breaks the Rules?

 There are several bannable actions on Twitch and other broadcasting platforms.
 While you may put in a lot of effort to follow the rules, your partner could have a bad day, which could result in a channel ban (and hurt your brand).
-You can’t control how everyone will behave all the time.
-If you seriously want to share an account with another person, make sure that you trust them.
-You don’t want to lose all your hard work due to someone else’s actions.

 Are You Streaming Together?

 If you want to always stream together at the same time, then having one channel should be fine.
-You, as a pair, will become part of your overall brand, and any potential proceeds can be split evenly between you.
-You should still create a plan if you decide to split ways, but two-person channels can do well if built correctly.
+As a pair, you will become part of your overall brand, and any potential proceeds can be split evenly between you.
+If you decide to split ways, you should still create a plan, but two-person channels can do well if built correctly.

 You Can Also Try Squad Streaming

-Once one of you reaches partner, you can create a Twitch team for both of your accounts (or include others).
+Once one of you reaches a partner, you can create a Twitch team for both of your accounts (or include others).

 Conclusion